H4RURAKA/LibraryWebApp/README.md

 ### **License**

 This project is distributed under the MIT license.
-For more information, see the [LICENSE.md](LICENSE.md) file.
+For more information, see the [LICENSE](LICENSE) file.